FOREX-Dollar hits two-week high on tensions over Ukraine

 By Stefano Rebaudo

-Feb 14 (Reuters) - The dollar rose on Monday along with the yen and Swiss franc as investors rushed into safe-haven assets on fears that Russia is preparing to invade Ukraine.
+Feb 14 (Reuters) - The dollar rose on Monday along with the yen and the Swiss franc as investors rushed into safe-haven assets amid fears that Russia is preparing to invade Ukraine.

-Russia could make such a move at any time and might create a surprise pretext for an attack, according to the United States, which reaffirmed on Sunday a pledge to defend "every inch" of NATO territory.
-Moscow denied any such plans and has accused the West of "hysteria".
+The move came a day after the United States said Russia could attack Ukraine at any time.
+Russia has denied having any such plans though a senior official said it was ready to fire on foreign ships and submarines that illegally enter its waters.

-Euro-dollar one-month implied volatility was at 7.6% EUR1MO=FN, from below 6% at the end of January.
+Euro-dollar one-month implied volatility was at 7.45% EUR1MO=FN, the highest since November 2020, from below 6% at the end of January.

-The rouble was 0.1% lower at 77.20 against the dollar, after tumbling to its lowest since January 28 on Friday RUB= as investors ditched Russian assets.
+The rouble was flat at 77.08 against the dollar, after tumbling to its lowest since Jan.
+28 on Friday RUB= as investors ditched Russian assets.

-Commerzbank analysts pointed out that “European dependency on Russian energy makes the cyclical economic performance of the euro zone particularly vulnerable in case of an escalation of the conflict in Ukraine.”
+“European dependency on Russian energy makes the cyclical economic performance of the euro zone particularly vulnerable in case of an escalation of the conflict in Ukraine,” Commerzbank analysts said.

 The euro weakened on Friday when a rush into safe-haven assets overshadowed expectations for monetary policy tightening from the European Central Bank.